Definitions from GPO:

-The Government Publishing Office's Federal Digital System (FDSys) is the major online source for relatively recent Reports and Documents.
+The Government Publishing Office is the major online source for recent Reports and Documents.

 These publications are usually available in either text or PDF format.
 The text version does not display charts, photographs, and other graphic materials.
 The PDF versions are electronic copies of the full publication, including any illustrative material, reproduced in the same quality as in the printed documents.

 Matching Report and Document numbers with the Serial Set volumes into which they are bound is tricky, but can be useful when requesting material on Interlibrary Loan or doing research, especially in older volumes.
 Here's a listing from GPO, back to 1957:

 Congress.gov contains Reports from the 104th Congress (1995) to the present.
 It does not contain Documents.
 Choose the "Committee Reports" option from the drop-down menu next to the search box.
 Various limiting options are available to narrow your search.

 A great new feature on Congress.gov groups all reports (as well as legislation) associated with particular committees together.

 Some Reports may be found on individual Committee web sites, but this availability varies considerably from Committee to Committee.
 Some Committees may provide lists, but not the actual Reports.
 Unless you have been specifically referred to a Committee web site for a Report or Document, it will usually be much easier to find this material online.